Indoor Water Conservation Tips:

 Outdoor Water Conservation Tips:

 - Get a smart irrigation controller to automatically adjust your watering schedule baesd on the weather.
 Turn off irrigation in the winter or wet season (from October to April).
-During the growing season, water your garden early or late in the day (before 10 a.m. or after 6 p.m.).
+During the growing season, water your garden early or late in the day (before 8 a.m. or after 6 p.m.).
 Apply using the middle six digits of your water account number (ex: XX-123456-XXXXXXX).

 - Water your plants 2 times per week is enough for most gardens.

 - Select drought-tolerant or low-water use plants that are adapted to California's climate.
 Find inspiration here.